extremenetworks/ansible_collections.extreme.fe/ansible_collections/extreme/fe/docs/extreme_fe_spbm_l3vsn.md

 - A VRF can have zero, one, or both address families configured.
 - MVPN (Multicast VPN) settings can only be set at creation time.
 - To change MVPN settings, delete the VPN instance and recreate it.
-- For GlobalRouter (GRT), the I-SID is always 0 and cannot be changed.
+- For GlobalRouter (GRT), the ISID is always 0 and cannot be changed.
 - The `vpn_enabled` field controls IP Shortcuts admin status on GRT.

 ---